 - Significant ocular discharge

-First Aid for Common Eye Emergencies
+What to Do for Common Eye Emergencies

 The cornea is the thin, transparent layer that covers your iris and pupil.
 The cornea is extremely delicate, and even a slight scratch or light impact can cause severe damage and leave your eye vulnerable to infection.